 When the sun shines in Cornwall there can be no better place in the world.
-And time to visit a Cornish garden which is famous for Magnolias, Camellias, Rhododendrons and Azaleas.
-Late May is R&A time so here are my six this week from Glendurgan Gardens on the Helford River.
+And May is a perfect time to visit a Cornish garden which is famous for Magnolias, Camellias, Rhododendrons and Azaleas.
+May is R&A time so here are my six this week from Glendurgan Gardens on the Helford River.

-The Cornish red was in evidence all around the garden with huge tree-like shrubs, though the one that famously sat behind a curved bench at the entrance to the garden has gone.
+(3) The large Cornish red was in evidence all around the garden though the one that famously sat behind a curved bench at the entrance to the garden has been removed.

-And some of the most beautiful, in my opinion, are the delicate pink ones,
+(5) And some of the most exquisite, in my opinion, are the delicate pink ones.

-the stunning orange and the magnificent ‘fruit salad‘ (I am going to cheat and put these together), seen below together with a yellow variety which draws your eye from across the garden.
+(6) But it is the stunning orange and the magnificent ‘fruit salad‘ (I am going to cheat and put these together), seen below together with a yellow variety, which draws your eye from across the garden, that are my favourites.

-This post is especially for my friend Jo, who adores Rhodondendrons.
+This post is especially for my friend Jo, who adores Rhododendrons.
 And if you are wondering what the difference is between an Azalea and a Rhodie then this will explain all.

 “Rhododendrons and azaleas are both from the genus Rhododendron.
 On average (but there are exceptions), rhododendrons are larger shrubs than are azalea plants, and they have larger leaves.
 Also, in general, azalea flowers have five stamens, while the rhododendron flowers have ten stamens. … Finally, unlike rhododendrons, many azalea plants are deciduous.”

 See here for the participant’s guide.

 Stunning and the orange and yellow combination is my favourite I LOVE those 2 colours